secnnet/secnnet/README.md

 ## About Me

-I'm a <strong>Security Architect</strong> with a passion for <strong>Penetration Testing</strong>.
+I'm a **Security Architect** with a passion for **Penetration Testing**.
 I thrive on uncovering vulnerabilities, solving complex security puzzles, and embracing the thrill of learning something new every day.

 <p align="center">
   <img src="https://komarev.com/ghpvc/?username=secnnet&color=brightgreen" alt="Profile Views">